isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/c-empty-files.md

 ---
 description: If you do not have permission to delete files from a profile or you do not want to delete a file permanently, you can use empty (zero-byte) files to hide files.
-seo-description: If you do not have permission to delete files from a profile or you do not want to delete a file permanently, you can use empty (zero-byte) files to hide files.
-seo-title: Hide a file by emptying it (zero-byte)
 solution: Analytics
 title: Hide a file by emptying it (zero-byte)
 topic: Data workbench